 1. Legal and Regulatory Hurdles

 Understanding and navigating Puerto Rico's legal and regulatory framework can be daunting.
-This includes property laws, tax regulations, and the process of buying Puerto Rico real estate, which may differ significantly from those in their home countries.
+Questions like, 'Can Americans buy property in Puerto Rico?' often arise, highlighting the need to understand property laws, tax regulations, and the process of property ownership in Puerto Rico, which may differ significantly from other regions.

 Here is a table that shows the basics of Puerto Rican property laws: